RobLoach/raylib-app/README.md

 ## Why

 Building raylib for both the desktop and web need some subtle differences with checks against `PLATFORM`. *raylib-app* aims to clean up those differences, and make the code easier to read for a unified application entry.
-This pattern is inspired by [sokol_app](https://github.com/floooh/sokol#sokol_apph).
+This pattern is inspired by [sokol_app](https://github.com/floooh/sokol#sokol_apph) and [SDL3's Main Functions](https://wiki.libsdl.org/SDL3/README/main-functions).

 ## Usage